Review of Airbnb Experiences

 And it’s worth considering that some tours may be more enjoyable when organized by a company rather than a single person.
 It was clear that our food tour was the result of years of building relationships with local restaurants, and careful planning and organization.
 Likewise, it might be safer to take a bus tour for something like a day trip to Teotihuacan, rather than hopping in someone’s car (though honestly, the latter sounds like more fun!).

 Finally, depending on where you’re traveling, Experiences aren’t exactly cheap.
 Unlike so much of our entertainment and meals in Mexico (and even our reasonably priced but huge hotel room), the cost of Experiences in Mexico city was more on par with what we’d have paid in the US.
 Still, I can’t really complain when I’m helping a local earn a living wage.
-It’s not something I’ll be budgeting for on every trip, but I’ll probably book an experience again for a country where I don’t speak the language well, or am visiting for the first time.
+It’s not something I’ll be booking for every trip, but I’ll probably book an experience again for a country where I don’t speak the language well, or am visiting for the first time.